project-image

 HUGE update to wrap up February!
 Lots of info about Villagers, Shopping and Mail!

-about 1 year ago – Thu, Mar 02, 2023 at 08:17:25 AM
+over 1 year ago – Thu, Mar 02, 2023 at 08:17:25 AM

 Hey everyone!
 It's been some time since the last update and I have been super busy with development so I'm going to try and include mostly everything I've been doing but I might leave a few things out.